Wed, Mar 10

 By the end of this session, you will:

-- Develop familiarity about how contemporary virtue ethicists think about love as a virtue capable of development.
+- Understand how contemporary virtue ethicists think about love as a virtue capable of development.

 Complete these steps before you come to class